Star Trek: Legacy: Xbox 360

 Not all reviewers of the Xbox version were impressed, however.
 John Davison of 1UP.com rated the game C+, and was heavily critical of the graphics, the AI and the online multiplayer mode.
 He wrote that "Offering neither the visceral thrills required to make it an adequate starship shooter, or the more cerebral tactical chops necessary to push it into Homeworld territory, Legacy is left desperately clinging to the one thing it offers in abundance: fanboy service."
-IGN's Steve Butts scored the game 7 out of 10.
+IGNs Steve Butts scored the game 7 out of 10.
 He felt the controls worked much better in the Xbox version than the PC version, and he praised the alteration in how objects interacted with one another; "There are no collisions at all in the game.
 Whether you're steering into the pint-sized planets or enemy space stations, there's an invisible barrier that prevents you from crashing into each other.
 Where the PC version sometimes teleported you off into new headings, the 360 version handles things a bit more gracefully.
 Here when you steer into an object, the game simply shifts your heading away from it."
 However, he still criticized the gameplay mechanics, the AI, the graphics and the storyline.
 He concluded that "The Xbox 360 version of Star Trek: Legacy has managed to erase some (but not a lot) of the disappointment of the PC version [...]
 The console controls are much better, which makes Legacy a better proposition on the 360.
 Still, the overly long missions and the lack of save points make it hard to really embrace the game."

 GameSpy's Gerald Villoria scored the game 2.5 out 5.
 He praised the graphics, the voice acting and the storyline, but felt the overall game was disappointing; "The game simply doesn't satisfy for those looking for a truly compelling gameplay experience, falling short of bringing the vision and feel of Star Trek to the interactive medium."
 He was heavily critical of the combat mechanics and argued that the game felt incomplete; "There was great potential with Star Trek: Legacy, and the foundation has been laid for a truly stellar game.
 But the end result feels rushed and that potential still remains untapped."